Hexagram 26大畜Great Restraint

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the contrast between 不家食 — do not eat at home — and the public arena the accumulation is meant to enter.
 For Zhu Xi the hexagram’s fortune is conditional on the actor recognising that the accumulated capacity is held in trust for the great crossing, not for private consumption, and the most distinctive feature of the hexagram is its explicit instruction against the private use of public-arena strength.
 The line-4 primal good fortune is, in Zhu Xi’s reading, the structural reward for pre-empting the privatisation pattern before the strength to enact it has formed.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 26 practically: a hexagram drawn in answer to a question about the deployment of accumulated capacity — a funded company, an inherited institution, a built reputation, a body of work that has reached scale.
-The manual is explicit that 26 is not a commentary on whether the actor deserves the accumulation but on whether the actor has done the structural work that lets the deployment land on the correct arc.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 26 for questions about the deployment of accumulated capacity — a funded company, an inherited institution, a built reputation, a body of work that has reached scale, and treats it not as a commentary on whether the actor deserves the accumulation but as a marker of whether the actor has done the structural work that lets the deployment land on the correct arc.
 The practical recommendation tracks the line position the question lands at: stop at line 1; pause the carriage at line 2; train daily at line 3; install the horn-board at line 4; address the underlying incentive at line 5; release onto the highway at line 6.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.